Ivan Dodig: 2015–2017: French Open champion, World No. 4, top 5 year-end ranking

 Dodig had a strong showing in the men's doubles event at the 2015 Australian Open.
 Dodig and his partner Marcelo Melo reached the semifinals after falling to Pierre-Hugues Herbert and Nicolas Mahut.

 During the clay court season, Dodig and Melo won their first title of the year at the Mexican Open after winning over Mariusz Fyrstenberg and Santiago González 7–6(7–2), 5–7, 10–3.
 At the 2015 French Open, Dodig and Melo won their maiden Grand Slam title beating Bob Bryan and Mike Bryan 6–7(5–7), 7–6(7–5), 7–5.
 This win helped Dodig to reach his career high ranking of world No.4 in doubles on 8 June 2015.

 Following the grass court season, Dodig and Melo lost in the quarterfinals of the 2015 Wimbledon Championships to qualifiers Jonathan Erlich and Philipp Petzschner 6–4, 2–6, 2–6, 4–6.

 Dodig and Melo were knocked out in the third round of the 2016 Wimbledon Championships Doubles, whilst Dodig was knocked out in the first round of the singles.
 Dodig and Melo won the masters 1000 tournaments at the 2016 Rogers Cup and the 2016 Western & Southern Open.
 The pair were runners up at the 2016 Nottingham Open as top seeds.

+He finished the 2017 season with a top 5 year-end ranking, the best in his career.

 2019–2021: New partnerships, Australian Open champion, back to top 10, Olympics silver medalist

 Dodig won the 2019 Western & Southern Open, the 2019 China Open and the 2021 Australian Open with his new partner Filip Polášek.
 As a result he returned to the top 10 on 22 February 2021.
 They also reached the 2019 Rolex Paris Masters, the 2020 Australian Open and the 2021 Miami Open semifinals.

+Partnering with Latisha Chan, he won the mixed doubles titles at the 2019 French Open and followed it up with the 2019 Wimbledon.

-At the 2020 Olympics, Dodig partnered Marin Čilić and won a silver medal, losing to fellow Croats and top seeds Nikola Mektić and Mate Pavić in 3 sets 4–6, 6–3, [6–10].
+At the delayed 2020 Olympics, Dodig partnered Marin Čilić and won a silver medal, losing to fellow Croats and top seeds Nikola Mektić and Mate Pavić in 3 sets 4–6, 6–3, [6–10].
 It was the third time in the Olympics men's doubles' history that the same country won both gold and silver, and the first one since 1908.

 For the North-American hard court swing, Dodig partnered with Rohan Bopanna with their best showing being the quarterfinals of the 2021 Canadian Open where they were defeated by the eventual champions Salisbury/Ram.

 He reached the final at the 2021 Winston-Salem Open with new partner Austin Krajicek.

 At the 2021 BNP Paribas Open in Indian Wells, he reached his second Masters 1000 semifinal for 2021 after reuniting with Marcelo Melo where they were defeated by the eventual champions, his former partner Polasek and John Peers.
 Seeded as a top pair, Dodig and Melo reached the quarterfinals at the 2021 European Open.